 How to master that ideal weight...

-Dr. Lambrecht has had a lot of success using prescription pet foods that have high protein content (1 gram of protein per pound of ideal weight daily).
-He uses prescription products that create desirable results and satisfy the pet.
+Dr. Lambrecht has had a lot of success using prescription pet foods that have high protein content (1 gram of protein per pound of ideal weight for dogs and 2 grams per pound of ideal body weight for cats).
+He uses pet foods that create desirable results and satisfy the pet.
 This is just another important reason to make sure your pet has regular visits with their veterinarian.

 In order to master your New Year's resolution, know how many calories is in your pet's food.
 And don't forget to count the treat calories as well!
 Less than 10% of total calorie intake is the upper limit to prevent unbalancing the pet food's careful formulation.
 Dr. Lambrecht stresses "follow up and coaching is key."
 Just as you may need help by your doctor or nutritionist, your pet needs advice from their veterinarian!Last modified on